Hello, Bonjour and welcome! I’m Jill – a Scot living near Paris – author, recipe developer, and photographer behind the website.

 I started to cook while studying music at Edinburgh University and playing/touring with orchestras.
 It was trendy to be Vegetarian so I joined in – until it became slightly out of control as the first signs of anorexia crept in: a typical dinner was a “stew” out of a simple tin of tomatoes sprinkled with dried herbs.
 Thankfully my parents stepped in and it was on trips to Cyprus, Italy, and during two consecutive summers of flute studies in France where I gradually discovered that I enjoyed a new world of fresh food, full of flavour: tasty homemade bread, olive oil, fresh fish, colourful Mediterranean vegetables, garlic and cheese!
 From then on, taking pleasure in good, healthy food has been an obsession for myself and my family.

 After a brief freelance spell and teaching in schools, the musical menu changed course to wine.
-I poured in a first Diploma from the Wine & Spirit Education Trust and a wine research project (with Waverley Vintners) to a Marketing Masters, but a brand manager post in the wine trade quickly fizzled out when I giggled at a non-wine-drinking Frenchman at the local pub (our business school “annex”).
+I poured over the books for a first Diploma from the Wine & Spirit Education Trust and a wine research project (with Waverley Vintners) to a Marketing Masters, but a brand manager post in the wine trade quickly fizzled out when I giggled at a non-wine-drinking Frenchman at the local pub (our business school “annex”).
 His revenge?
 Whisking me to Paris.
-Nearly 24 years on, I’m still here and Antoine and I continue to learn about wine on our travels together.
+Nearly 25 years on, I’m still here and Antoine and I continue to learn about wine on our travels together.

 For ten years I worked at the OECD (Organisation for Economic Co-operation and Development) until 2002, I quit my publishing/marketing post in exchange for a Mum’s apron, determined to cook like the French.
 Baking challenges took hold and before I knew it, was hooked on making macarons.
 Experimenting with delicious failures, I came up with a fool-proof recipe that worked in a non-professional kitchen.
 I’ve been so grateful to have Waverley Books take me on with the first book, Mad About Macarons and last year we continued the adventure with Teatime in Paris which includes easy recipes for pastries, where to find the best ones in Paris, and my infatuation with French chefs’ creations.